U.S. Tax Information for U.S. Citizens Overseas

 From this main page, the user may click on additional hot links, depending on the topic.
 For example, there is a chart available (linked from this main page via a hot link) which describes types of foreign assets which may be reportable under the FATCA rules.

 On the right side of this main page under the heading “Summary of Form 8938 Requirements” is another hot link to a document titled “Summary of FATCA Reporting for U.S. Taxpayers.”

-The American Embassy in Ankara assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the following persons or firms.
-Inclusion on this list is in no way an endorsement by the Department of State or the U.S. Embassy or U.S. Consulates.
+Please note: The Department of State assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the entities or individuals whose names appear on the following list.
+Inclusion on this list is in no way an endorsement by the Department or the U.S. government.
 Names are listed alphabetically, and the order in which they appear has no other significance.
-The information in the list on professional credentials, areas of expertise and language ability are provided directly by the lawyers; the Embassy is not in a position to vouch for such information.
-You may receive additional information about the individuals on the list by contacting the local bar association (or its equivalent) or the local licensing authorities.
+The information on the list is provided directly by the local service providers; the Department is not in a position to vouch for such information.

 1620 Travis St.

 US tax return preparer that specializes in US citizens abroad.

 The practice of Miklos Ringbauer, CPA, PMP provides strong experience and personalized services in accounting, tax preparation, and consulting services for Americans living abroad, individuals, and businesses that are subject to US tax laws and FBAR reporting.
 Contact us for a free consultation to find the right solution for you.